TheNextCEO/TheNextCEO/README.md

 ## Nice to meet you 👋

 My name is Benji, I graduated from [Florida State University](https://www.fsu.edu).
 I am a co-founder of [OpenTLH](https://twitter.com/opentlh) and [Together Not For](http://togethernotfor.com/).
-I'm currently interested in Data Engineering to make public data accessible to the public.
+I'm currently interested in Data Engineering and making public data accessible.
 Always looking for more people to collab with.

 When I'm away from the keyboard, my hobbies include biking 🚴🏿‍♂️, hiking 🚶🏿‍♂️, 3D printing, and carpentry 🪚.